Niels Veldhuis, President

 Bacchus Barua, Senior Economist, Health Policy Studies

 Bacchus Barua is a Senior Economist in the Fraser Institute’s Centre for Health Policy Studies.
-He completed his B.A.
-(Honours) in Economics at the University of Delhi (Ramjas College) and received an M.A. in Economics from Simon Fraser University.
-Bacchus is the author of the Provincial Healthcare Index (2013) and Why We Wait: Physician Opinions on Factors Affecting Health Care Wait Times; as well as the lead author of Hospital Report Card: British Columbia (2011) and Waiting Your Turn: Wait Times for Healthcare in Canada (2010–2012).
+He completed his BA (Honours) in Economics at the University of Delhi (Ramjas College) and received an MA in Economics from Simon Fraser University.
+Bacchus has conducted research on a range of key health care topics including hospital performance, access to new pharmaceuticals, the impact of aging on health care expenditures, and international comparisons of health care systems.
+He also designed the Provincial Healthcare Index (2013) and is the lead author of The Effect of Wait Times on Mortality in Canada, and Waiting Your Turn: Wait Times for Health Care in Canada (2010–2014).

 Kenneth P. Green, Senior Director, Centre for Natural Resources